 Subtask E. US 97 Bend Parkway Plan: ODOT initiated work on the US 97 Facility Plan in the 3rd quarter of FY2016-17.
 The BMPO Policy Board allocated STBG funds to this project.
-The Policy Board is approved a charter to servinge as the steering committee for this project, and.-Additionally, the Technical Advisory Committee is providing technical review of the project.
-The first phase of the project assessed existing conditions.
-The second phase is addressing system-management and operational strategies, capital improvement strategies, and bicycle and pedestrian improvements.
+The Policy Board is serving as the steering committee for this project, and the Technical Advisory Committee is providing technical review.
 Completion of the plan is expected in summer 2020.
 The Parkway Study will likely identify additional planning and analysis projects.
-Examples of additional work might include sub-area studies, project refinement studies, and policy work (e.g. mobility standards).
+Examples might include sub-area studies, project refinement studies, and policy work (e.g. mobility standards).
 These plans and projects will likely involve multiple jurisdictions.
 MPO staff will work with ODOT and other applicable jurisdictions and agencies to determine project leadership, scheduling and funding.
 Depending on the complexity of each project, work could begin on the priority project(s) in FY2020-21.
 Such work may require amendments to the UPWP and budget.